Sorry To Break It To You, But These 7 Hair Products Are A Scam

 Can you mend split ends?

 Hair becomes damaged when exposed to the elements (like wind and UV radiation), friction from clothes, bedding and brushing, or heat from styling tools.
-It's entirely normal for your hair to weather and result in split ends.
-But products which claim to "repair" or "mend" them are misleading.
-"It’s like a ladder in tights," says Eva Proudman, consultant trichologist and fellow of the Institute of Trichologists in the UK.
-"Once [your hair strand] splits, that split will run up the hair shaft and keep going until you cut it off.
-You can’t glue it back together."
+It’s entirely normal for your hair to get weathered, resulting in split ends.
+But products which claim to “repair” or “mend” them are misleading.
+“It’s like a ladder in tights,” says Eva Proudman, consultant trichologist and fellow of the Institute of Trichologists in the UK.
+“Once [your hair strand] splits, that split will run up the hair shaft and keep going until you cut it off.
+You can’t glue it back together.”

 Split-end products will simply coat the hair to make it look and feel more smooth.
-"The reason you can’t fix split ends is because the outside protective layer of the hair — the cuticle — overlaps, just like the tiles on a roof," says Proudman.
-"This protects the cortex, which is the protein fibre of the hair.
-The minute it's broken, it's broken."
-Proudman compares it to a tile coming off of said roof.
-"You can put polythene over it to stop the water coming in but it’s not fixed."
+“The reason you can’t fix split ends is because the outside protective layer of the hair — the cuticle — overlaps, just like the tiles on a roof,” says Proudman.
+“This protects the cortex, which is the protein fiber of the hair.
+The minute it’s broken, it’s broken.”
+Proudman compares it to a tile coming off that aforementioned roof.
+“You can put polythene over it to stop the water coming in but it’s not fixed.”

+Another downside of split-end products is that they can build up on the hair, particularly if they aren’t water soluble, says Proudman, or if they contain silicone.
+“Initially, you might think, wow, this is a miracle.
+But three weeks in, you might find your hair is really dry.”
+In other words, book a trim, stat.

 AdvertisementADVERTISEMENT